Scandal-UK/FluentValidationLister/ReadMe.md

 ## Purpose

-If you want to use clientside validation with the FluentValidation library (you really should), then the recommended way is to use the FluentValidation.AspNetCore extension with ASP.NET Core MVC.
+If you want to use clientside validation with the FluentValidation library (you really should), then the recommended way is to use the [FluentValidation.AspNetCore](https://www.nuget.org/packages/FluentValidation.AspNetCore/) package with ASP.NET Core MVC.
 It integrates perfectly and there's no need for this filter at all.

 However, _sometimes_ you may not be using MVC - you might be using an SPA application, such as React or Angular, or maybe a mobile application front-end.
 In this case you should probably want your clientside validators to match your server-side FluentValidtion validators, without having to duplicate the effort.

-You still need to implement this in your fron-end validation - it just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.
+You still need to implement this in your front-end validation - this just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.

 If there's any interest in this project/package I will be adding implementation examples (please contribute if you're able - particularly if you have an implementation with a specific front-end form library/generator).